HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 - James Veug (from ReadmeMaker)

 Special thanks to Arackulele, divsionbyz0rro, and julien-perge for having public GitHubs I could ~~steal~~borrow code from.

-## ⚖️ Changelog -- Latest Update - v2.0.0; "The One, Perfect Book" (?/??/202?)
-To see the details of the current update, please see the FULL_CHANGELOG (included with the mod file when you download it)

-Alternatively, you can check out the wiki on GitHub!

 ## 🛠️ Configuration Options